1. Home

 WhatsApp

-The International Cricket Council (ICC) has approved a revised method for calculating Powerplay duration in reduced-length men’s T20 Internationals, effective July 2025.
+The International Cricket Council (ICC) has ratified an adjusted formula for the Powerplay time in decreased-length men's T20 Internationals, to be implemented in July 2025.

 • An 8-over innings now features 2.2 overs (14 balls) of Powerplay